RagnarB83/ash-documentation/docs/molcrys.rst

 **Critical features of the implementation:**

 | - Handles CIF-files with inconsistent atom ordering by automatic fragment reordering.
-| - Improved accuracy via QM-region expansion
+| - Accuracy can be controlled via QM-region expansion
-| - Numerical frequencies (to be tested)
+| - Numerical frequencies available (to be tested)

 **Limitations:**